Consumer confidence remains stagnant and in negative territory, despite a further easing in inflation

 DOWNLOAD AND READ THE FULL REPORT

-For more details and the full report or more information, please contact Paul Moran and Pooja Sankhe: paul.moran@ipsos.com and pooja.sankhe@ipsos.com
+For more details and the full report, please contact Paul Moran and Pooja Sankhe: paul.moran@ipsos.com and pooja.sankhe@ipsos.com